newaz10/FoodieFleet/README.md

 # Welcome to FoodieFleet

 ## Introduction
-FoodieFleet is a responsive website built using `HTML, CSS, and JavaScript`.
+FoodieFleet is a responsive website built using `HTML`, `CSS`, and `JavaScript`.
 It offers users an immersive experience to explore a variety of mouth-watering dishes, read customer reviews, and easily place orders.
 The website's design is visually appealing, user-friendly, and optimized for both desktop and mobile devices.

 You can simply see the webiste on this link [FoodieFleet](https://newaz10.github.io/FoodieFleet/)